gwtproject/gwt-site/src/main/markdown/doc/latest/FAQ_GettingStarted.md

 group](http://groups.google.com/group/Google-Web-Toolkit).

 You can submit requests for enhancements at the [GWT Issue Tracker](http://code.google.com/p/google-web-toolkit/issues/list).
-When you save your report, it will be labeled as a &quot;Defect&quot; even though you want to submit an RFE (Request for Enhancement).
+When you save your report, it will be labeled as a "Defect" even though you want to submit an RFE (Request for Enhancement).
 Don't worry!
 We review each item submitted to our Issue
 Tracker, and will mark enhancement requests appropriately when we receive them.

 ### Where can I find the GWT source code?
 Can I submit a patch?<a id="Where_can_I_find_the_GWT_source_code?_Can_I_submit_a_patch?"></a>